The 15 Best Software Development Companies in Chile

 Why do US companies choose staff augmentation with Chilean developers?

-Chile's time zone alignment (1-3 hours from US Eastern) and high English proficiency (EF EPI 47th globally) allow augmented developers to function as embedded team members rather than external contractors.
+Chile's time zone alignment (1-3 hours from US Eastern) and Moderate English proficiency at the national level (EF EPI 54th globally in 2025, with stronger fluency among Santiago-based tech professionals) allow augmented developers to function as embedded team members rather than external contractors.
 Daily standups, real-time code reviews, and same-day iteration cycles work without scheduling friction.
 At 30-50% lower rates than US equivalents, engaging a Chilean custom software development firm for staff augmentation delivers cost benefits without the communication overhead that typically accompanies offshore models.

 What data privacy laws apply to outsourcing in Chile?